 The controller has three output states; to operate a motor or actuator in one direction, the opposite direction, or off.
 The complexity and configurability of operation comes with the controller deciding when and for how long it switches between these states.
 There are connections on the board (see Instructions section 3.4) for wired control switches, limit switches, and stop switches or sensors, as well as a temperature sensor probe which extends from the controller housing.
 It is not necessary to use these additional wired inputs, but for many applications it can be useful to have feedback of the device state, for example by using the 'limit switch' signals you could check with a glance of the app whether an actuator-operated hatch were open or closed.

-Two controlling app versions are available, the main app is named 'GR-Connect' and has a blue icon.
-This app enables all of the device features, including remote operation through the 'cloud' (our servers), automatic updates and is also much easier to use.
+The controlling app is also named 'GR-Connect' and has a blue icon.
+This app enables all of the device features, including remote operation and automatic updates.
 It is available as a free download for both Android and Apple/iOS devices.
-Scroll down for information on the 'Local' version of the app.

 Since the controller and the standard app are connected to the internet we are able to send 'over the air' updates to improve device functionality and options over time, these updates are completely free.
 For example we eventually hope to update with features such as custom device control groups (for operating multiple controllers simultaneously), and Google Home/Assistant connectivity.

 When using the GR-Connect app there is an ongoing cost for us to maintain connected controllers on our servers.
 The first year of use is completely free while subsequent years are charged at a minimal rate, currently only £12/annum including UK VAT, equivalent to £1/month.